How to Watch the NBA on Monday: TV Channel, Game Times and Odds

 Catch NBA action all season long on Fubo!

-The Nuggets hope to pick up a road win at the Pistons on Monday at 7:00 PM ET.
+The Wizards look to pull off a road win at the Pistons on Monday at 7:00 PM ET.

 How to Watch